Amarillo Attorneys For Motorcycle Accident Victims

-Motorcycle accidents can be devastating, but you do not have to cope with the consequences alone.
+Motorcycle accidents can be devastating, but you do not have to cope with the aftermath of the crash alone.
 When a negligent driver forgets to check their blind spot or yield the right of way, you may be entitled to compensation.
-At Templeton Smithee Hayes Heinrich & Russell, LLP, we can help represent your interests in court and maximize your settlement or verdict.
+At Templeton Smithee Hayes Heinrich & Russell, LLP, we can work to maximize your settlement or verdict after a motorcycle accident.

-Our attorneys have over 200 years of combined experience, and we will not hesitate to put our practice to work on your behalf.
+Our attorneys have over 200 years of combined experience, and we are ready to put that experience to work for you.

 Per mile traveled, motorcyclists are 27 times more likely to die in a crash.
 Without the protection offered by a passenger vehicle and the stability of 4 wheels, motorcyclists are uniquely susceptible to accidents and the damage they cause.
 Nevertheless, the risky nature of a motorcycle does not excuse the negligent behavior of other drivers on the road, nor does it account for defective parts or errors in vehicle design.